1939 Waynesburg vs. Fordham football game: Sports broadcasting firsts

 NBC broadcast the game on station W2XBS with one camera and Bill Stern was the sole announcer.
 Estimates are that the broadcast reached approximately 1,000 television sets.

-The game came just one month after the Brooklyn Dodgers hosted the Cincinnati Reds in the first-ever televised professional baseball game, and five months after the Princeton and Columbia baseball teams played the first televised sporting event.
+The game came just over a month after the Brooklyn Dodgers hosted the Cincinnati Reds in the first-ever televised professional baseball game, and five months after the Princeton and Columbia baseball teams played the first televised American sporting event.

 Sports broadcasting continued less than one month later on October 22 with a telecast of a game between the now-defunct Brooklyn "Football" Dodgers and the Philadelphia Eagles at Ebbets Field.
 Brooklyn won 24–14 in what became the first televised professional football game.
 On February 28, 1940, the University of Pittsburgh played Fordham at Madison Square Garden in the first televised basketball game.

 College football on television continued with the second televised college game just one month later, on October 28, when the Kansas State Wildcats hosted the Nebraska Cornhuskers for their homecoming contest.

-Other claims

-Sources have cited a University of Pennsylvania home football game from 1938 as the first televised football game.
-This is likely due to the 1981 NCAA Television Briefing Book, which said However, this game occurred before the 1939 New York World's Fair, which marked the beginning of regularly scheduled television broadcasts.
-This, along with the fact that the game was broadcast to the Philco laboratories, likely means the game was used as a field test.

-The University of Pennsylvania hosted the first full schedule of televised college football games—seven in all—in 1940.